Jayasreesandra/JayasreeSandra/README.md

 ### 👁️‍🗨️ **Bachelor's Project – CYBER THREAT PREDECTIVE ANALYTICS FOR IMPROVING CYBER SUPPLY CHAIN SECURITY**
 *Jan 2022 – May 2022*
 - To Predict the threat by using Cyber Threat Intelligence Properties
-- Built Using Python, PyCharm and framework is Flask
+- Built Using Python, PyCharm and framework using Flask
 - Delivered a fully functionality, for Threat Prevention using ML

 ---